garaio/remcloud-message-bus-api/README.md

 Type | Description
 -|-
-Masterdata.Property.Created | A new property has been created Masterdata.Property.Updated | Data associated to a property has changed; you get the complete set of attributes, not only the changes
-Masterdata.House.Created | A house has been created Masterdata.House.Updated | Data associated to a house has changed; you get the complete set of attributes, not only the changes
-Masterdata.House.Deleted | The house was deleted
-Masterdata.Unit.Created | A rentable unit has been created Masterdata.Unit.Updated | Data associated to a rentable unit has changed; you get the complete set of attributes, not only the changes
-Masterdata.Unit.Deleted | The unit was deleted
+Masterdata.Property.Created | A new property has been created Masterdata.Property.Updated | Data associated to a property has changed; you get changed attributes only Masterdata.House.Created | A house has been created Masterdata.House.Updated | Data associated to a house has changed; you get changed attributes only Masterdata.House.Deleted | The house was deleted Masterdata.Unit.Created | A rentable unit has been created Masterdata.Unit.Updated | Data associated to a rentable unit has changed; you get changed attributes only Masterdata.Unit.Deleted | The unit was deleted
 |||
 Management.Property.ContactPersonChanged | Informs that the contact person for this property has changed